honghuzhonggong/blog-starter-kit/_posts/5-this-is-not-the-end.md

 ## The end of one journey, the beginning of next

-From v1.0.0 to v1.7.6, the functional iteration of KB Translator for Windows has been successfully completed at this moment.
+From v1.0.0 to v1.7.6, the functional iteration of File Translator for Windows has been successfully completed at this moment.
 This is not the end of the story, but rather a semicolon we have drawn for this journey of focus and in-depth exploration.

 As Churchill said, "Now this is not the end.
 It is not even the beginning of the end.
 But it is, perhaps, the end of the beginning."